All posts

-Why most cold email gets ignored, and what gets 8–15% replies
+Why most cold email gets ignored, and what earns real replies

 Buyers do not hate cold email.
 They hate lazy cold email.
 The same inbox that deletes ten templated blasts a day will answer a two-line note that mentions the license they announced on Tuesday.
 After running campaigns across MENA, Europe, and the US, we see the same pattern everywhere: relevance wins, volume loses.